ietf-wg-jose/json-web-proof/draft-jmiller-jose-json-web-proof.md

 ```
 Figure: jwp-presentation-header

-Which when serialized results in the following octets:
+When serialized, this results in the following octets:
 ```json
 [123, 34, 110, 111, 110, 99, 101, 34, 58, 34, 117, 84, 69, 66, 51,
  55, 49, 108, 49, 112, 122, 87, 74, 108, 55, 97, 102, 66, 48, 119,